ArthurAlesi/StepCourse-2ndModule-Final-Project-JAVASCRIPT/README.md

 Step Computer Academy is a presencial course having filials all around the glove  <br>
 Each module lasts 6 months and We studie a specific subject   <br>
 At this module, I have studied Javscript after studing Html/CSS.  <br>
 This is a simple solution.
-I haven't learned how to use cookies, servers or sessions.  <br>
+I haven't learned how to use cookies, servers or sessions.
+So i have used LocalStorage and SessionStorage  <br>
 So I just simulate a login.
 You can enter it with whatever "nickname" you want and put anything as a password too.  <br>
 Then it will take you to another page built in javascript.
 It simultes a Shopping Cart.
 You can dynamicaly choose the items and the finish your order.